 Mayor Penny Luebs said she was pleased with the voter turnout and the passing of the millage.
 However, she said she expected the results to be close.

 "It is a nice vote of confidence that people support the millage in order to continue the life we have in Clawson with our services, new businesses, community events," Luebs said.
 "Once again the character of Clawson shines."

-The millage proposal has been a controversial topic for some taxpayers who cited poor timing because of an already struggling economy and some distrust in city officials.
+The millage proposal has been a controversial topic for some taxpayers who cited poor timing because of an already .
 Results show most voters were willing to sacrifice the tax increase to maintain their city's services.
 Luebs said Clawson thrives on services such as leaf pick-up and snow removal.